Get the FREE one-click dictionary software for Windows

 Verb: delay di'ley

-1. Cause to be slowed down or delayed
+1. Cause to be late or slow; prevent from proceeding on schedule

 "Traffic was delayed by the bad weather"; "she delayed the work that she didn't want to perform";